chattermill/nlp-challenge/README.md

 Please submit your solution via a Github repo.
 If that's not possible - a zip file.
 Send the link to nlp@chattermill.io

-Please focus on making the code clear and modular, rather than on the complexity of the solution.
-Accuracy level itself will not be a success factor as much as our understanding of what you are doing and why.
-Treat your code as if it will be deployed to production.

 Add a README.md file explaining your process.
 It can be in a format of a short blog post, report or a tutorial.
 Any cool insight you find along the way, or cool tool you use will be a bonus.
+The file should contain full instructions on what we need to do to get to the output.

 ### Notes
 * You should be able to complete the project within a few hours, not days.
 * Feel free to work in whatever language / framework you are most comfortable in but we prefer Python for ML tasks.
 * If you are working in Python, we recommend taking a look at the *gensim* implementation of [doc2vec](https://radimrehurek.com/gensim/models/doc2vec.html) for this problem.
 Feel free to use Scikit-Learn or whatever is your favourite library for classification.
+* Please focus on making the code clear and modular, rather than on the complexity of the solution.
+Accuracy level itself will not be a success factor as much as our understanding of what you are doing and why.
+Treat your code as if it will be deployed to production.

 ### Bonus Points
 * Clear, readable code